odinuv/web/en/apv/walkthrough/dynamic-page/index.md

 meaning.
 For the PHP interpreter, the HTML language is just a string of characters as anything else.

 You can see that in the first PHP script above -- PHP does not really care what's inside the string, it just *prints it*.
-In case PHP is being used as backend of web application, this means that the text will get sent to web browser (which expects it to be HTML).
+In case PHP is being used as backend of a web application, this means that the text will get sent to a web browser (which expects it to be HTML).

 ### Working with strings
 As working with character strings is really important, let's dive into it first.
-You can print a string using `echo` or `print` command (there is no practical difference between them).
+You can print a string using the `echo` or the `print` command (there is no practical difference between them).
 A string can be quoted in either single quotes `'` or double quotes `"` (there are some practical differences between them -- see below).